rizqidjamaluddin/4825D3B08CE800A6556A21E36C43AF85/readme.md

 - [ ] Add icons and labels/tags for other flags provided from API data
 - [ ] Enable search by job ID
 - [ ] Enable sort by company, newest/oldest
+- [ ] Enable hop to page by clicking current page button
+- [ ] Enhance paginator slide animation when scrolling pages
+- [ ] Add progress indicator bar on paginator
 - [ ] Flag as liked, filter by liked

 ## 0.3 - Reusability

 - [ ] Abstract out loading/error components in job grid
 - [ ] Convert job grid loop to a functional component
+- [ ] Consider using Vuex as primary data store